Ensombl: Renaming to Ensombl (2022 - present)

 In November 2022, XY Adviser was renamed Ensombl.

-In September of 2022, Ensombl presented at CMX Summit in San Francisco, CA, USA.
+In September 2022, Ensombl presented at CMX Summit in San Francisco, CA, USA.

 In August 2023, Ensombl announced that it is working to raise $3 million in Series A funding.
 In July 2023, Craig Keary, former CEO of Ignition Advice, joined the company as non-executive chair.
 He took over the role of Andrew Rocks, who remained on the board of Ensombl in the position of director.
 In September 2023, Ensombl was launched in Cape Town, South Africa.
 The company planned the move for two years.
-They had an event in South Africa in August of 2023 in preparation for moving into the new market.
+They had an event in South Africa in August 2023 in preparation for moving into the new market.
 At this time, the community had 8,000 members, and it was the most downloaded financial advice podcast.
 The company ran a survey called "What Advisers Want" and queried 5,600 of its members.
 In this survey, they learned that the Australian government's Quality Advise Review was the primary issue of concern amongst financial professionals using the platform.
 Additionally, Statements of Advice and professional indemnity insurance acquisition were public issues of concern.